Diet rules to ditch

 7. Swearing off egg yolks

 It might be tempting only to consume egg whites, but egg yolks are super healthy.
-They contain protein along with essential vitamins and minerals, like choline, iron, and vitamins A and D.
+They contain protein along with essential vitamins and minerals, like choline, iron, and vitamins A and D. However, if you have high cholesterol, you should consult your doctor regarding the type of diet to follow.

-8. Regularly going on detox diets
+8. Following detox diets

 Your body rids itself of toxins through urine, feces, and sweat.
 Because of this, detox diets don’t make a whole lot of sense.
 In fact, your body can become deficient in valuable nutrients, negatively impacting your metabolism.
 Focus on eating whole foods while cutting out processed, sugary ones.